 Catharine Parr Traill1 (–), her sister Susanna Moodie (–), and their brother Samuel Strickland (–) were remarkable siblings who recorded their experiences as Canadian backwoods colonists; taken together, their many books and stories document a vivid, multi-facetted picture of mid-nineteenth-century Ontario.
 Catharine Parr Traill - Wikipedia

 Catherine Parr-Traill (née Strickland) was born in in Bungay, Suffolk, England.
 She was the second youngest of six sisters, five of whom would become writers (see Susanne Moodie).
 They were all taught at home, and had free run on the family library, which was very extensive.
-The female emigrant's guide and hints on Canadian housekeeping

 Advanced embedding details, examples, and help!
 Favorite.
 Share.
 Flag.
 Flag this item for.
 Graphic Violence Traill, Catherine Parr, Publication date.